alsosprachben/mnvkd/README.md

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

+The macros effectively translate the procedural "threads" into optimal functional state machines.
+The compiler is able to inline I/O ops directly into a thread function, and the function is not left until the logical blocking operations are not yet satisfiable.
+The caches stay hot through the entire I/O dispatch, yet are flushed in between for safety and consistency.
+Cache side-channel attacks are simply avoided.
+The memory of the thread, and even the caches of the memory, are unavailable when the thread is not running.

 ### Memory Hierarchy

 The micro-processes get their own micro-heap, and the kernel gets its own micro-heap.